 - Glucocorticoids (commonly called “steroids”) are very effective anti-inflammatory drugs.

-- They also decrease mucus production and help shrink any polyps that may be present.
+- They also decrease mucus production from sinus infection and help shrink any polyps that may be present.
 Using glucocorticoids in form of nasal sprays or drops has the advantage of putting the medicine right where it is needed, and also of not treating the rest of the body, where the drug is not needed.

 - Glucocorticoid Nasal Sprays: Your healthcare provider will probably ask you to try a glucocorticoid spray initially, as sprays are easy to use.